 To solve the above problems, we first provide a definition of controllable disentanglement with the final goals of \textit{perfect} controllable disentanglement and of convexity in latent space.
-Then, we use information theory and interpolation to analyze different ways to achieve disentangled and convex representation learning, respectively.
+Then, we use information theory and interpolation to analyze different ways to achieve disentangled (Sec.~\ref{sec:3.1}) and convex (Sec.~\ref{sec:3.2}) representation learning.
 To optimize them together, based on the definition and analysis, we use approximations to create a positive loop where disentanglement and convexity can help each other.
-We propose Controllable Interpolation Regularization (CIR), a simple yet effective general method that compatible with different algorithms to encourage both controllable disentanglement and convexity in the latent space.
-Specifically, previous methods use a general autoencoder structure and pre-assign latent code dimensions to specific attributes or concepts to obtain controllable disentangled latent space.
-CIR first conducts controllable interpolation, i.e., controls which attribute to interpolate and how in the disentangled latent space, then 'reuses' the encoder to 're-obtain' the latent code and add regularization to explicitly encourage \textit{perfect} controllable disentanglement and implicitly boost convexity.
+We propose Controllable Interpolation Regularization (CIR), a simple yet effective general method that compatible with different algorithms to encourage both controllable disentanglement and convexity in the latent space (Sec.~\ref{sec:3.3}).
+Specifically, CIR first conducts controllable interpolation, i.e., controls which attribute to interpolate and how in the disentangled latent space, then reuses the encoder to 're-obtain' the latent code and add regularization to explicitly encourage \textit{perfect} controllable disentanglement and implicitly boost convexity.
 We show that this iterative approximation approach converges towards perfect disentanglement and convexity in the limit of infinite interpolated samples.

-Our contributions are: (i) Describe a new abstract framework for \textit{perfect} controllable disentanglement and convexity in the latent space, and use information theory to summarize potential optimization methods. (ii) Propose Controllable Interpolation Regularization (CIR), a general module compatible with different algorithms, to encourage both controllable disentanglement and convex in latent representation by creating a positive loop to make them help each other.
-CIR is shown to converge towards perfect disentanglement and convexity for infinite interpolated samples. (iii) Demonstrate that better disentanglement and convexity are achieved with CIR on various tasks: controllable image synthesis, cross-domain image-to-image translation and group supervised learning. (iv) Demonstrate how CIR with the encouraged controllable disentangled and convexity representation learning can improve the performance of more downstream tasks: new semantic attribute mining, controllable data augmentation, and eliminating dataset bias for fairness.
+Our contributions are: (i) Describe a new abstract framework for \textit{perfect} controllable disentanglement and convexity in the latent space, and use information theory to summarize potential optimization methods (Sec.~\ref{sec:3.1}, Sec.~\ref{sec:3.2}). (ii) Propose Controllable Interpolation Regularization (CIR), a general module compatible with different algorithms, to encourage both controllable disentanglement and convex in latent representation by creating a positive loop to make them help each other.
+CIR is shown to converge towards perfect disentanglement and convexity for infinite interpolated samples (Sec.~\ref{sec:3.3}). (iii) Demonstrate that better disentanglement and convexity are achieved with CIR on various tasks: controllable image synthesis, cross-domain image-to-image translation and group supervised learning (Sec.~\ref{sec:4}, Sec.~\ref{sec:5}).